sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 We used [this search](https://sourcegraph.com/search?q=context:global+repo:sourcegraph/sourcegraph+hubspot&patternType=literal) to start the process, then:

 - HubSpot -> Find references on [hubspot util](https://sourcegraph.com/gitlab.com/sourcegraph/sourcegraph@04a9ed224cd9887f54040c0ee388074df345c7df/-/blob/cmd/frontend/graphqlbackend/survey_response.go?L113:12#tab=references) or [SubmitForm](https://sourcegraph.com/gitlab.com/sourcegraph/sourcegraph@04a9ed224cd9887f54040c0ee388074df345c7df/-/blob/cmd/frontend/graphqlbackend/survey_response.go?L113:33#tab=references)
-- [This search ](https://sourcegraph.com/gitlab.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/graphqlbackend/survey_response.go#L107:20) to figure out which fields we’re sending back and the data type
+- [This file](https://sourcegraph.com/gitlab.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/graphqlbackend/survey_response.go#L107:20) to figure out which fields we’re sending back and the data type
 - Send this to a dev to understand how we implement forms and who to talk to if needed
 - Give [this link](https://sourcegraph.com/gitlab.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/graphqlbackend/survey_response.go?L112:20) example to developers when understanding how to implement a new in-product survey
 - We were wondering if is_server_admin in HubSpot was populating from our code or HubSpot workflow, so I searched [this](https://sourcegraph.com/search?q=context:global+repo:%5Egitlab%5C.com/sourcegraph/sourcegraph%24%4004a9ed2+isServerAdmin&patternType=literal)